LijiangDeng/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lijiang is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Lijiang Deng is a complexity scientist who studies complex physical systems and models human behavioral dynamics (complex networks).
+Lijiang Deng conducts research at the interface between mathematics and other subjects, aiming for complexity and adaptive modeling.
 {style="text-align: justify;"}